TelePreview: A User-Friendly Teleoperation System with Virtual Arm Assistance for Enhanced Effectiveness: Preview Pipeline

 Our system uses a foot pedal as an intuitive control interface for state transitions.
-As shown in Fig. \ref{fig: dfa}, when the IO is activated, the physical robot stops while the phantom appears and responds to user commands for motion preview.
-Upon IO deactivation, the phantom disappears, and the system extracts its final configuration as the target pose, bypassing any exploratory movements made during the preview.
-This target is then processed by the mplib motion planning library \cite{mplib2023} to generate an optimal trajectory for execution.
-After reaching the target pose, the robot automatically resumes real-time teleoperation until the next IO is activated.
-This workflow ensures users execute only refined, intentional movements, eliminating exploratory motions from demonstration data.
+As shown in Fig.~\ref{fig: dfa}, when the IO is activated, the physical robot stops while the preview appears and responds to user commands for motion preview (Preview Mode).
+Upon IO deactivation, the preview disappears, and the system extracts its final configuration as the target pose to align, bypassing any exploratory movements made during the preview (Align Mode).
+The mplib motion planning library then processes this target to generate an optimal trajectory for execution.
+During this motion, the user does not need to remain static—the robot executes the planned motion autonomously.
+Once the target pose is reached, the system enters a continuous teleoperation mode in which the robot follows the user's live movements in real time until the next preview is initiated.
+This workflow ensures that users execute only refined, intentional movements, eliminating exploratory motions from demonstration data.